From Euler to AI: Unifying Formulas for Mathematical Constants: Special results

-Here we show the four formulas listed explicitly in Fig. ~\ref{fig:cmf-unification} are all equivalent, these correspond to indices 44-47 of \cref{tab:unified-formulas} (formula 48 is omitted for brevity but can be shown to be equivalent to the others in the same way - it is initially in the cluster of formulas 46,47, see below).
-Please refer to the top of \cref{appendix-results-cmf-examples} for more verbose explanations of the algorithm steps.
+Here we show the four formulas listed explicitly in \cref{fig:cmf-unification} for trajectory $(0,0,1)$ are all equivalent, these correspond to indices 71, 72, 75 and 76 of \cref{tab:unified-formulas}.
 All formulas have $\delta=-1.00$ of course, so they proceed to the convergence rate matching stage.

-First, consider the two polynomial continued fractions (formulas 44 and 45):
+First, consider the two polynomial continued fractions (formulas 72 and 71):

-These have convergence rates $0$, so all combinations of folding up to 2 are passed to the next stage (\cref{appendix-algs-formula-matching}).
-Applying the coboundary algorithm (\cref{appendix-algs-coboundary-algorithm}), The two turn out to be coboundary to each other with no folds necessary:
+These have convergence rates $0$, so all combinations of folding up to 2 are passed to UMAPS.
+Applying UMAPS, the coboundary algorithm (\cref{appendix-algs-coboundary-algorithm}), the two turn out to be coboundary to each other with no folds necessary:

 with trivial ``external" polynomials $p_A(n),p_B(n)=1$.